FREE SHIPPING AT $150

 It is well known that body fat can accumulate in various parts of the body, however abdominal fat—specifically visceral fat, is much more dangerous.

-Belly fat, or visceral fat, is different from the subcutaneous fat just below your skin that you might find on your arms or thighs.
-While not ideal in excess, subcutaneous fat doesn’t pose the same health risks as visceral fat.
+Visceral fat is different from the subcutaneous fat just below your skin that you might find on your arms or thighs in that, while not ideal in excess, subcutaneous fat doesn’t pose the same health risks as visceral fat.

 Why?